amzn/rheoceros/doc/SLACK_NOTIFICATION_SETUP.md

 ***Content*** variable must be part of the message text.
 >

-## 5. Publish the workflow and copy the URL, use it as Slack notification recipient in your IF app
+## 5. Publish the workflow and copy the URL, use it as Slack notification recipient in your RheocerOS app
 ![slack_doc_img_7](./slack/resources/slack_doc_img_7.png)

 ## 6. Test using Slack Webhook from your computer